datatogether/research/web_archiving/readme.md

 * _**Primary dev. language**:_ The primary language in which the software is written.

+* _**Target audience**:_ What type of user is the software primarily intended for?
+The value _user_ means individuals; _enterprise_ means institutions or other organizations.
+Usually, _enterprise_ means the software requires non-trivial infrastructure setup and there is a pricing model for organizations (e.g., offering subscriptions).
+Of course, a _user_ could also be a user at an institution, so these are not mutually-exclusive categories.
+Instead, this column is meant to address the question "if I'm an individual, will I likely be able to set this up and use it?"

 * _**CLI**:_ Whether the software offers a command-line interface.

 * _**GUI**:_ Whether the software offers a graphical user interface.